baldurbjarnason/basic-beautiful-buildless/README.md

 ## Small tools for small projects

-But, it can be done automatically and, more importantly, it can be done in the browser.
+But even though it can't be done _simply_, it can be done _automatically_ and, more importantly, it can be done in the browser.

-That means somebody else -- like me, for instance -- could build tools that does the complicated and involved things necessary for you to be able to:
+That means somebody else -- like me, for instance -- can build tools that do the complicated and involved things necessary for you to be able to:

-- Figure out the correct URLs for loading the package.
+- Figure out the correct URLs for loading the package from a CDN like [`esm.sh`](https://esm.sh/).
-- Pinning their version so you know what you're getting.
+- Pinning their version to ensure you will consistently get the same package even though new versions get released.
 - Load them safely, using [subresource integrity (SRI) hashes](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) that prevent the browser from even loading them if they've been changed.
 - Map them to friendly package names you can use in your scripts using [import maps](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap).
 - Automatically include a [polyfill for import maps](https://github.com/guybedford/es-module-shims?tab=readme-ov-file) so you don't have to create a separate bundle for older browsers.